Easing Packing Luggage for Air Travel Pains 1: Knowing Your Limits

 Those hassles of packing before flying raises this eternal question: how to do it?
 First, let’s examine the rules for a safe and effective flight.

-The Transportation Security Administration (TSA) can be either your friends or foes.
+The Transportation Security Administration, or TSA, agents can be either your friends or foes.
 It can be your companions because they ensure us safe flights.
 It wants us to fly without problems or worry.

 So why are some people considering this agency as their enemies?
 Some of them accuse them of sexual harassment because they randomly strip search them, pat them down, and do other security measures they find uncomfortable.